department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="merchant-mariner">World War II Merchant Mariner</button>
 <div id="merchant-mariner" class="usa-accordion-content">

-The United States Merchant Mariner:
+One of these must be true:

-- Died on or after November 11, 1998, <b>and</b>
+**The United States Merchant Mariner died on or after November 11, 1998.**

-- Had oceangoing service during the period of armed conflict December 7, 1941, to December 31, 1946
+They had oceangoing service during the period of armed conflict December 7, 1941, to December 31, 1946.

 <b>Note:</b> A DD214 documenting this service may be obtained by submitting an application to: